MeGotsThis/Hanabi-AI/README.md

 # Hanabi

-Hanabi is a cooperative card team game in which you can everyone's hands but not your own.
+Hanabi is a cooperative card team game in which you can see everyone's hands but not your own.
 You can read more about the rules [here](http://pastebin.com/6brGz2J4) provided by [ExtraTricky](https://www.twitch.tv/extratricky)

 # Keldon